QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Experimental Setup

-It is important to note, however, that total time cost is an inherently imperfect metric for comparing classical and quantum-enhanced models.
-The reported HQCNN timings reflect quantum circuit simulation on classical hardware, where repeated circuit evaluations and entanglement operations dominate runtime.
-These costs do not directly correspond to execution times on future fault-tolerant quantum hardware, nor do they capture differences in operational expense, parallelism, or energy consumption between classical and quantum platforms.
+It is crucial to note, however, that total time cost is an inherently imperfect metric for directly comparing classical and quantum-enhanced models.
+The reported HQCNN timings reflect the simulation of quantum circuits on classical hardware, where repeated circuit evaluations and entanglement operations heavily dominate the runtime.
+These costs do not directly correspond to execution times on future fault-tolerant quantum hardware, nor do they capture fundamental differences in operational expense, parallelism, or energy consumption between classical and quantum platforms.

 Within this constrained but practical evaluation setting, CNNs remain the most efficient choice for time-critical applications.
-HQCNNs, by contrast, are better viewed as models that trade computational efficiency for potential quantum-specific advantages, such as richer representational capacity or improved robustness, rather than as drop-in replacements for classical architectures.
+HQCNNs, by contrast, are more appropriately viewed as models that trade computational efficiency for potential quantum-specific advantages, such as improved adversarial robustness, rather than serving as immediate, drop-in replacements for classical architectures.